alextanhongpin/golang-stock-search/README.md

-# golang-stock-search
+# Go-kit Stock Search

-A simple stock searching app made with go-kit while learning microservices with golang :)
+A simple app made with go-kit while learning microservices with golang.

+:)